pchaganti/ax-aider-desk/CONVENTIONS.md

 ```

 - when adding some strings to the UI component, always use i18n library and update the translation files: src/common/locales/en.json and src/common/locales/zh.json
+- only add comments that are beneficial and describe some functionality
+- use `clsx` library for conditional classes